ocaml/ocaml.org/data/planet/ocamllabs/fourteenth-ocaml-compiler-hacking-evening-at-citrix.md

 <p>&#8203;Our summer compiler hacking event will be hosted by Euan and the Citrix Team on Thursday 7th&#8203; July &mdash; come and explore the other side of Cambridge and the Science Park!</p>

-<p>If you're planning to come along, it'd be helpful if you could <a href="http://doodle.com/poll/kykn2fxzgbqrdc3h">indicate interest via Doodle</a> and <a href="http://lists.ocaml.org/admin/cam-compiler-hacking">sign up to the mailing list</a> to receive updates.</p>
+<p>If you're planning to come along, it'd be helpful if you could <a href="http://doodle.com/poll/kykn2fxzgbqrdc3h">indicate interest via Doodle</a> and <a href="http://lists.ocaml.org/admin/cam-compiler-hacking - [404 Not Found]">sign up to the mailing list</a> to receive updates.</p>

 <p><em><strong>Where</strong></em>: <a href="https://goo.gl/maps/pVRvLfVNMb12">Citrix Systems Research &amp; Development Ltd.</a><br/>
   Building 10&#8203;1, &#8203;